RyanSchu/gwasqc_pipeline/README.md

 # gwasqc_pipeline
 a quality control pipeline for gwas data.
 This pipeline was constructed to be run from the command line using linux.
-Please see the project wiki for full description of options.
+Please see the project wiki for full description of options and requirements.

 # References